MAIF/otoroshi/manual/src/main/paradox/topics/durations.md

 4. The backend processes the request and sends the response headers
 5. The response body is streamed back through Otoroshi to the client

-The following sequence diagram represents the **reference flow** used for all durations described in this document:
+The following sequence diagram represents a very simplified version of the **reference flow** used for all durations described in this document:

 @@@ div { .centered-img }
 <img src="../imgs/durations.png" />